 It is a combination of both public and private ownership which supports excellent international students financially along with different other benefits.
 Private organizations that take part in this scholarship scheme contribute about 150€ per month to the student.
 While public companies also contribute 150€ per month which gives a total of 300€ per month to each student.

 However, this funding is provided for two semesters only, but it can be extended to the whole duration of studies.
 As these funds are provided by both public and private partners, the university itself has to nominate the students for this scholarship by setting certain criteria.

 Daad is one of the oldest organizations in Germany since 1925 offering tremendous opportunities to international students to fund their studies.
 Its mission is to encourage the internalization of different universities in Germany by providing different counseling and funding opportunities.
 Every year hundreds of students get befitted from daad scholarships.
-In the year 2016, approximately, 131,000 students including both national and international students got funding from daad.
+In recent years, approximately, 131,000 students including both national and international students got funding from daad.

 Erasmus is the biggest European funding program for international students.
 Erasmus provides an exchange scheme for international students to study for a limited duration of time in Germany mostly for the one-semester duration.
 German universities closely collaborate with the Erasmus program helping students to finance their studies.
 Sometimes the funds under Erasmus are not directly granted but you have everything covered under it.

 There are many different private organizations that provide opportunities for international students to study in Germany.
 Their main aim is to honor the German personality who is highly respected and also to bridge gaps between the international relations of different countries.